Luiz-code-dev/Luiz-code-dev/README.md

 # I'm Luiz Eduardo

 Student of Systems Analysis and Development.
 Knowledge in C#, Spring Boot, Web Services, Hibernate.
-I have skills with the JAVA programming language, knowledge in creating forms, reports, developing flowcharts; consumption, creation and documentation of Rest API's.
+I have skills with the JAVA programming language, knowledge in  creation and documentation of Rest API's.
 Skills with web development, using HTML, CSS, Javascript and TypeScript.

 Knowledge:
 • Structured Programming;